Find Affordable College Courses

 120 Yearly Graduations

 The 13th most popular school in the country for library science majors who are seeking their master's degree is Valdosta State University.
 Each year, around 12,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,572 per year.
-During the 2020-2021 academic year, 120 people received their master's degree in library science from VSU.
-Of these students, 85% were women and 18% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 120 people received their master's degree in library science from VSU.
+Around 16% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+Valdosta State University library science graduates who receive their master's degree go on to jobs earning a median salary of $47,652.

 #14